Publication history of Superman: The Silver Age

 During the 1940s and 1950s, the Superman mythos gradually added familiar elements firmly established by the late 1950s, such as greater emphasis on the science fiction elements of Superman's world, including his Kryptonian origins as well as an updated version of his origins.

 In the version that became established by the early 1960s (and memorably summarized at the start of each episode of the 1950s Adventures of Superman television series), Superman is born on Krypton as Kal-El, the son of Jor-El (a leader-scientist) and Lara.
 When Kal-El is two or three years-old, Jor-El learns that Krypton is doomed to explode.
 He brings this warning to the Science Council, Krypton's rulers.
 The Science Council refuses to warn their fellow Kryptonians and forbids Jor-El to do so.
-Jor-El immediately begins work on a rocket that will allow the whole family to escape the coming disaster; however, events move too quickly, and only a small model is completed by the time of the final quakes.
+Jor-El immediately begins work on a rocket that will allow the whole family to escape the coming disaster, but events move too quickly, and only a small model is completed by the time of the final quakes.
 Lara stays by her husband's side rather than accompany Kal-El to Earth so that his ship will have a better chance of surviving the trip.
-Knowing that Earth's lower gravity and yellow sun will give the boy extraordinary powers, Jor-El launches Kal-El's rocketship toward Earth moments before Krypton explodes.
+Knowing that Earth's lower gravity and yellow Sun will give the boy extraordinary powers, Jor-El launches Kal-El's rocketship toward Earth moments before Krypton explodes.

 Kal-El's ship lands in a field near the town of Smallville and is discovered by Jonathan and Martha Kent.
 They name the child Clark after Martha's maiden name.
 After formally adopting him, the Kents raise him.
 The Kents discover his amazing powers and train their adopted son to use his powers constructively.
 At the age of eight, Clark adopts the superhero identity "Superboy" and fights crime, both in the present and in the far future as a member of the Legion of Super-Heroes.
 After his graduation from high school and the death of his adoptive parents, Clark moves to Metropolis to attend Metropolis University.
 During his junior year, Clark changes his superhero name to "Superman".
 After graduating with a degree in journalism, Clark is hired by the Daily Planet.